Promoting quality care for children and youth with special health care needs in Wisconsin.

 Coordinated Care in a Medical Home

-Children with special health care needs often require more medical care, mental health services or education services than other children.
-They may be enrolled in multiple state and federal programs for their specific needs, including Medicaid, SCHIP, Social Security Income, early intervention and more.
+Children and youth with special health care needs (CYSHCN) often require more medical care, mental health services or education services than other children.
+They may be enrolled in multiple state and federal programs for their specific needs, including Medicaid, Social Security Income, early intervention and more.
 As a result of complex conditions and many providers, families may need help coordinating this care.

-The CYSHCN Programs work to assure that children have a primary care provider who serves as a Medical Home, providing comprehensive, family-centered care and helping to coordinate the families' medical and non-medical needs within their community.
-The Regional Centers provide support and technical assistance to families and providers in strategies to strengthen Medical Homes.
-The CYSHCN Program and its Regional Centers have supported Medical Home learning collaboratives throughout the state.
+The CYSHCN Program works to assure that children have a primary care provider who serves as a medical home, providing comprehensive, family-centered care and helping to coordinate the families' medical and non-medical needs within their community.
+The Regional Centers provide support and technical assistance to families and providers in strategies to strengthen medical homes.

 National Medical Home Resources

 National Center for Medical Home Initiatives for Children and Youth with Special Health Care Needs

 Patient-Centered Primary Care Collaborative